Skip to Content

 Experience more of Mexico!

-San Miguel de Allende | From browsing art galleries to digging the plants at the botanical gardens, these are the 15 top things to do in San Miguel de Allende!
+San Miguel de Allende: From browsing art galleries to digging the plants at the botanical gardens, these are the top things to do in San Miguel de Allende!

-Guadalajara’s hot art | Jose Clemente Orozco sure knew how to paint!
+Guadalajara’s hot art: Jose Clemente Orozco sure knew how to paint!
 Check out his fiery murals in Guadalajara.

-Morelia | We love that the colonial city of Morelia is so authentic and non-touristy.
+Morelia: We love that the colonial city of Morelia is so authentic and non-touristy.
 (Its candy market is pretty sweet too.)

-Zihuatanejo | Want a great beach vacay?
+Zihuatanejo: Want a great beach vacay?
 See the best beaches in Zihuatanejo and Ixtapa.

-Puerto Vallarta | Where to stay?
+Puerto Vallarta: Where to stay?
 You’ll love these beautiful boutique hotels in Puerto Vallarta.

 Our top travel tips and resources

-Hotels: Booking.com is great for scoring a “wow” hotel – or at least a decent one.
-(We especially like their flexible cancellation policy!)
+Hotels: Booking.com is perfect for scoring a “wow” hotel – or at least a decent one – at lower rates than the hotel’s own website.
+We especially like Booking’s flexible cancellation policy!

 Vacation homes, condos and rentals: We prefer and use Vrbo (Vacation Rentals by Owner).

-Tours: For the best local food, walking and other guided tours plus skip-the-line tickets to attractions, check out GetYourGuide and Viator.
+Tours: For the best local food, walking and other guided tours, plus skip-the-line tickets to attractions, check out Viator (a TripAdvisor company) and GetYourGuide.

-Car rental: Renting a car is often one of the best ways to explore off the beaten path.
-Discover Cars searches car rental companies so you get the best rates.
+Car rental: Renting a car is often a great way to explore off the beaten path.
+Discover Cars searches car rental companies so you get the lowest rates.

 Travel insurance: SafetyWing is designed for frequent travelers, long-term adventurers and digital nomads.
 It covers medical expenses, lost checked luggage, trip interruption and more.
+We also have and recommend Medjet for global air medical transportation.

 Travel gear: See our travel shop to find the best luggage, accessories and other travel gear.
 (We suggest these comfy travel sandals for city walking, the beach and kicking about.)